Detentions and Corrections Bureau

 • Stained or extremely dirty letters

-• More than10 photographs
+• More than 50 photographs

 • Anything gang-related